amiel/amielmartin.com/source/_posts/2017-05-17-how-ember-data-loads-async-relationships-part-2.markdown

 post.get('comments').mapBy('message') // => ["Comment 41 was loaded via findRecord in the comment adapter"]
 ```

-Note, however, that if the post data gets reloaded and only has a `links` section, it will correctly [set `hasLoaded` to false][] so that the next attempt to load the relationship will use the link.
+Note that if the post data gets reloaded and only has a `links` section, it will correctly [set `hasLoaded` to false][] so that the next attempt to load the relationship will use the link.

 ## Reloading `links`